XVORD/Aerolyze/README.md

 The Root Program serves as the system's central control, handling received data from the leaf nodes, managing alarms, and sending real-time notifications to the user via WhatsApp using the CallMeBot API.
 Tasks within this program monitor gas levels, trigger alarms when dangerous conditions are detected, and deactivate alerts when conditions return to normal.
 The program also includes advanced features like a timeout mechanism for alarms and robust error handling for notification delivery.
 By combining mesh networking, real-time monitoring, and IoT integration, this software ensures a comprehensive and efficient solution for hazardous gas detection and user notification.

-Flowchart for using our project:
+Flowchart showing how our project works:
 - **Flowchart:**
   <img width="7634" alt="Diagram Schematic" src="https://cdn.discordapp.com/attachments/859432769956741121/1316050910404935750/231674.jpg?ex=6759a36c&is=675851ec&hm=a72bbec3ca8cae1ec66c3eee46ebfeb4e7a8b5d6758acbc92d3cd7bfae9f4e6d&">